radius-project/blog/radblog/content/posts/2024/radius-dapr/index.md

 The third case, a single application that is running across multiple clouds, was incredibly rare.
 Enterprises that had experimented with multi-cloud applications cited almost insurmountable challenges with operations, security, and performance management.
 While Radius can help with this third type of application, supporting these kinds of applications was not a design goal for Radius.
 Radius is designed to meet the first two types of multi-cloud use.
 And, if a given application is designed to be fully cloud agnostic it meets the requirements of both case one and two above.
 This post focuses on how to use Radius together with Dapr to deliver fully cloud-agnostic applications.

-# Dapr + Radius for Cloud Agnostic Applications
+# How Radius and Dapr Help

 Delivering cloud-agnostic applications is challenging and requires solving two basic problems: 1) Your runtime application code itself must be cloud-agnostic, i.e. Your application can’t call APIs specific to a given proprietary cloud.
 Dapr, the Distributed Application Runtime was designed to solve this problem; and 2) Your application and infrastructure deployment must be cloud agnostic, i.e. your deployment can’t assume infrastructure and configuration that is specific to a given cloud.
 Radius was designed to solve this problem.
 Because Radius natively supports Dapr, the Distributed Application Runtime, you can use the two together to build truly cloud-agnostic applications.
 This post will show you how simple it is to use Dapr and Radius together.
 (A later post will focus on using Radius with open-source technologies like Redis, the combination of which also enables fully cloud agnostic applications.)